Super V-2: Outcome

-Although much work was done on the theoretical design of the Super V-2 and its fuel handling systems, the French government expressed little interest in funding practical development.
+Although much work was done on the theoretical design of the Super V2 and its fuel handling systems, the French government expressed little interest in funding practical development.
 The project was cancelled in 1948 and the development work was refocused towards the much smaller Véronique rocket.
 This ultimately led to the development of the Diamant rockets in the 1960s and the Ariane rockets from the 1970s onwards.